-Compression tights are designed to offer support to muscles, ligaments and joints during and after your workout.
+A: Compression tights are designed to offer support to muscles, ligaments and joints during and after your workout.
 Wearing compression tights during physical activity will improve proprioception and body movements, all while targeting the muscles that work the hardest.
-They will also facilitate blood circulation through the body.
+They facilitate blood circulation through the body.

 You can also use compression during the 24 to 48 hours of recovery following exercise.
-This will help decrease muscle fatigue, eliminate lactic acid build-up, and help you recover much faster.
+This will help decrease muscle fatigue, eliminate lactic acid build-up, and let you recover much faster.

-There are a number of ways to wear running tights, and this will depend on preference.
+A: There are a number of ways to wear running tights, and this will depend on preference.
 During winter the best way to wear running tights is to wear them under your shorts.
 In addition, since most pants are fitted, it makes more sense to wear them with shorts.
 Same thing with compression tights.
-You also don’t have to layer your running tights with compression tights.
-One pair will do.
+By the way, you don’t have to layer your running tights with compression tights - one pair will do.

-Leggings are made for more everyday wear, while tights are designed for athletic uses.
-Winter running tights will help to keep your muscles compressed more than leggings will.
+A: Leggings are made for everyday wear, while tights are designed for athletic uses.
+Winter running tights will help keep your muscles compressed more than leggings will.

 There you have it.
 You’re set to run all winter long in a pair of the best winter running tights.
 After looking at this extensive review of the best winter running pants and tights on the market, we hope we’ve helped you reach a better-informed decision.
-The most crucial factor in running legwear is the ability to keep cold temperatures out and be water and wind-resistant.
+The most crucial factors in running legwear are the ability to keep cold temperatures out, and be water and wind-resistant.

-Our top choices are the Subzero Zap tight for men and the Winter Warm High Rise Tights for women.
+Our top choices are the men’s Agile Warm Pant from Salomon and the women’s Light Shell Pants, also from Salomon.
 Along with the other options on our list, these tights will keep you running comfortably as temperatures start to drop.
 Peruse our selection of tights and get set for your favourite training in the snow!